Statement of Purpose

 Chair: Professor Marian Quartly

-Committee: Associate Professor Don Garden & Corey Hale
+Committee: Associate Professor Don Garden, Corey Hale and Ian Wight.

 Secretary: Alex Au

 The Old Treasury Building is a registered charity with the Australian Charities and Not-For-Profit Commission.

 - Provide free access to creative, engaging and educational experiences